ballerina-platform/ballerina-spec/beps/lib-ftp/8369_Expose_Missing_VFS_Configurations.md

 - **Timeouts**: Setting very low timeout values may cause premature failures.
 Defaults are tuned for typical production usage (connect: 30 s, data: 120 s, socket: 60 s).
 - **Proxy credentials**: Proxy usernames and passwords are stored like standard FTP credentials.
 Sensitive values should be externalized via environment variables.
-- **Known hosts**: If `knownHosts` is configured with an invalid path, the connection will log a warning and continue gracefully.
+- **Known hosts**: If `sftpSshKnownHosts` is configured with an invalid path, the connection will log a warning and continue gracefully.
 - **Compression**: Compression is disabled by default.
 Enabling it may reduce performance for binary files but helps with text-based transfers on slow networks.
 - **File type**: ASCII mode should only be used for legacy text servers.
 BINARY mode remains the safe default.
 - **Configuration complexity**: Documentation will distinguish “Basic” and “Advanced” usage, with clear examples and recommended defaults.